How to Overcome Depression Without Medication

 What is Depression?

-Starting with the Ancient Greeks, depression is a mental health topic that has been studied for many centuries.
-The term "depression" began to appear during the 19th century.
-Before that time, depression was only known as Melancholia.
+Beginning with the Ancient Greeks, depression is a mental health topic that has been studied for many centuries.
+The term depression didn't appear until the 19th century because before that time depression was only known as melancholia.
 Hippocrates, the father of western medicine, began studying this ailment and concluded that it is a distinct mental disease with physical and emotional symptoms.
-Depression is curable.
+The good news is that depression is curable.

 Types of Depression

 There are several different types of depression and not all types are the same.
 Each type of depression contains its own cause and symptoms.
 Some types of depression are more common than others.
 The major types of depression are:

 - Clinical Depression (Major Depressive Disorder) interferes with a person's eating, sleeping, and daily life schedules.
 It can prevent a person from functioning normally by reoccurring multiple times throughout a person's life.
 Symptoms occur daily or most of the day for at least two weeks consistently without subsiding.
 The symptoms can cause clinically significant distress or impairment in functioning.

 - Atypical Depression (DSM) is a unique form of depression because it responds to positive events by improving mood, which makes it more chronic with partial remission between episodes.
 This type of depression is two to three times more common in women than men.